 The following brief description of the City of Manchester Employees' Contributory Retirement System (the Retirement System) is provided for general information purposes.
-Participants should refer to the Retirement System document for more information.
+Participants should refer to the Plan Document, (Chapter 218 Laws of 1973, as amended) for more information.

 GENERAL